 Will there be awkward moments of stumbling through new territory on the shifting sands of deconstruction?

-Is God not bigger than the containers we’ve built to hold him in a way that our finite capabilities can process and accept?
-If God is as powerful as we say we believe he is, is it possible that all the legalistic, fundamental chains we’ve bound ourselves in don’t exist in his plan for us?
+Is the Christian God not bigger than the containers we’ve built to hold him in a way that our finite capabilities can process and accept?
+If the God Christians proclaim is as powerful as we they say we they believe he she is, is it possible that all the legalistic, fundamental chains we’ve they’ve bound ourselves themselves in don’t exist in his her plan for us?

-So, although I am still very much in the process of deconstructing the beliefs that were thrust upon me from the very beginning of my life and reconstructing them into my personal beliefs that I can firmly stand on, I want to record some of the things I am actively adopting and/or working through.
+So, although I am still (an even now) very much in the process of deconstructing the beliefs that were thrust upon me from the very beginning of my life (in utero, in fact–the body keeps the score and intergenerational trauma does, too) and reconstructing them into my personal beliefs that I can firmly stand on, I want to record some of the things I am actively adopting and/or working through.
 These may serve as an outline for future blog posts as I dive deeper in this process.

 Here’s where I’ve currently landed: